MicrosoftDocs/power-platform/power-platform/admin/managed-environment-overview.md

 ## No new license

 Managed environments represent a value-add for Power Platform premium licenses.
-All applications and flows in an managed environment are premium and can be licensed using any of the Power Platform licensing options (per user, per app/flow or pay-as-you-go) or D365 licenses that give premium usage rights.
+All applications and flows in an managed environment are premium and can be licensed using any of the Power Platform licensing options (per user, per app/flow or pay-as-you-go) or Dynamics 365 licenses that give premium usage rights.

 During the public preview the premium license requirement for applications and flows within a managed environment is not enforced.